Crispy Mexican Potatoes

 Instructions

-1. Pel and chop your potatoes into small cubes and place in a saucepan with cold water (just enough to cover)
+2. Chop your potatoes into evenly-sized cubes (peel them if you like - I keep them unpeeled!) and place in a saucepan with cold water (just enough to cover)

-2. Parboil the potatoes for 10 - 15 minutes until they are just fork tender.
-Drain and then place a lid on the pan, and shake the potatoes to rough up the edges.
+3. Parboil the potatoes for 10 - 15 minutes until they are just fork-tender.
+Drain, then place a lid on the pan and shake the potatoes gently to roughen the edges.

-3. While the potatoes are boiling, pour the oil into your baking tray and pop in the oven for 5 minutes to warm.
+4. While the potatoes are boiling, add oil to your baking tray and place it in the oven for 5 minutes to warm.

-4. Tip the roughed-up potatoes into the baking tray and add the seasonings.
-Gently stir to combine.
+5. Tip the roughed-up potatoes into the baking tray and add the spices/seasonings.
+Gently stir to combine until every potato is fully coated in the oil and spices.

-5. Roast the potatoes for 30 - 40 minutes until crispy and golden.
+6. Roast the potatoes for 35 - 45 minutes until they are crispy and golden.
+Shake the potatoes halfway through.

 Notes